YousufMahero/YousufMahero/README.md

-### Sup Mate 👋
 <div align="center"><img src="./cover_photo.JPG" width="700px" /></div>

 <h1 align="center">Yusuf Mahir Nartok  &mdash; @yousufmahero</h1>
 <br>

 <p align="center">Hi!
 I am Mahir &mdash; an <b>Analytical Consultant</b> at Merkle.
 Previously, worked as an IT Consultant and Database Developer at Enerjisa E.On|Sabanci.
-Having 4 years of dynamic experience in IT sector in Agile environment. a <b>backend developer</b> and a <b>machine learning enthusiast</b>.
+Having 4 years of dynamic experience in IT sector in Agile environment.
+A <b>backend developer</b> and a <b>machine learning enthusiast</b>.
 Skilled in Python and realted frameworks, Databases, APIs, and various Cloud Services such as AWS, Azure.